ericschmid-uchicago/interaction-nets-in-julia/README.md

 ```
 (A ⊗ B) cut (A^⊥ ⅋ B^⊥) → (A cut A^⊥) ⊗ (B cut B^⊥) → 1
 ```

-This follows the resource interpretation where connecting a formula with its dual consumes both resources, resulting in no remaining resources (represented by the unit 1).

 The complete reduction to the unit 1 happens in these steps: